tomjaguarpaw/H2/posts/good-design-and-type-safety-in-yahtzee.markdown

 I've shown the stages of program evolution as diffs.
 Sometimes they're easy to read and sometimes they're difficult.
-If anyone knows how to get diffs to render nicely in Pandoc (perhaps like GitHub renders them) then please please [contact me](http://web.jaguarpaw.co.uk/~tom/contact/).
+If anyone knows how to get diffs to render nicely in Pandoc (perhaps like GitHub renders them) then please [contact me](http://web.jaguarpaw.co.uk/~tom/contact/).

 ### Original implementation